• Home

 Shotokan Karate, as we know it today, is said to have originated in ancient China, where Zen Buddhist monks sought to improve their physical form by mimicking the movements of animals and nature.
 These Martial Art Forms later on found their way to Japan, and especially in Okinawa a lot of different variations of Karate were practiced and cultivated.
 Gichin Funakoshi, born in Okinawa, was the father of Shotokan Karate which became widely spread across Japan.
 In 1936 he built his own karate dojo in Tokyo with a sign saying Shoto-kan, which is how the name of the style came to be.

 If you wish to see a glimpse of this amazing Martial Arts Form, please come by on June 22nd.
-The Shotokan Karate performance will begin in the front yard at 14:00 (2 PM CEST), so make sure to come and find a good spot to watch it!
+The Shotokan Karate performance will begin in the front yard at 14:00, so make sure to come and find a good spot to watch it!

 Østerbro Shotokan Karate's website